seqan/seqan/manual/source/Tutorial/HowTo/UseCases/SimpleRnaSeq.rst

 The Fragment Store subsumes all these data structures in an easy to use interface.
 It represents a multiple alignment of millions of reads or mate-pairs against a reference genome consisting of multiple contigs.
-Additionally, regions of the reference genome can be annotated with features like 'gene', 'mRNA', 'exon', 'intro' or custom features.
+Additionally, regions of the reference genome can be annotated with features like 'gene', 'mRNA', 'exon', 'intron' (see :dox:`FragmentStore::PredefinedAnnotationTypes`) or custom features.
-The Fragment Store supports I/O functionality to read/write a read alignment in `SAM <http://samtools.sourceforge.net/>`_ or `AMOS <http://www.cbcb.umd.edu/research/contig_representation.shtml>`_ format and to read/write annotations in `GFF <http://genome.ucsc.edu/FAQ/FAQformat.html#format3>`_ or `GTF <http://genome.ucsc.edu/FAQ/FAQformat.html#format4>`_ format.
+The Fragment Store supports I/O functionality to read/write a read alignment in `SAM <http://samtools.sourceforge.net/>`_ or `AMOS <http://amos.sourceforge.net/wiki/index.php/AMOS>`_ format and to read/write annotations in `GFF <http://genome.ucsc.edu/FAQ/FAQformat.html#format3>`_ or `GTF <http://genome.ucsc.edu/FAQ/FAQformat.html#format4>`_ format.

 The Fragment Store can be compared with a database where each table (called "store") is implemented as a :dox:`String` member of the :dox:`FragmentStore` class.
 The rows of each table (implemented as structs) are referred by their ids which are their positions in the string and not stored explicitly.